Our ÖkoFEN pellet boilers at a glance.

 Since January 2010, the ENplus seal of approval for pellets has guaranteed the efficient, environmentally friendly operation of pellet heating systems.

 Dry pellets release significantly more energy than those with a high moisture content.
 In addition, standardised pellets allow the combustion technology to be set very precisely, so up to 95 percent of the pellet energy content can be utilised.
 Users who heat with high-grade pellets also benefit from lower cleaning expenditure.
 With its strict limits, the new standard ensures impeccable pellet quality throughout Europe.
 For the first time, the entire supply chain from production through to delivery at the end user’s site is monitored, thereby guaranteeing greater consumer protection.
-Alongside the calorific value, the standard also defines the water content, ash content, length, diameter and other criteria.
+Apart from the calorific value, the standard also defines the water content, ash content, length, diameter and other criteria.
 So, when purchasing pellets, make sure that they bear the ENplus and DINplus seals of approval – the corresponding quality criteria are binding for the certified manufacturers.
 Further information can be found at www.enplus-pellets.de

 The calorific value of pellets is standardised at 4.9 kWh/kg.